mcowen1/BootStrap_Navigate_Wizard_Sample/README.md

 Navigate Wizard Sample using Bootstrap and jQuery
 ====================

-A Navigation Wizard with Next and Previous buttons using Bootstrap CSS + jQuery
+A Navigation Wizard with Next and Previous buttons using Bootstrap CSS + jQuery.

+Also Bootstrap Progress bar to demonstrate it's use in a wizard application.

 This is a simple navigation between Div's that allows you to use it as a Wizard.
 The Navigation control has  "Next" and "Previous" buttons to scroll back and forward through the wizard steps.